Japan expands the definition of rape and raises the age of consent to 16 from 13

 More work needed to change attitudes, advocates say

 But that increase isn't enough for some.
 Spring, an advocacy group for sexual abuse victims in Japan, told NPR that some victims don't process or feel ready to confront their assault until 20 years later.
-To truly rectify Japan's history of dismissing victims, the statue of limitation should be extended even longer, the organization said in a statement.
+To truly rectify Japan's history of dismissing victims, the statute of limitations should be extended even longer, the organization said in a statement.

-In the U.S., the statue of limitations for rape varies by state, including some, like Maryland and Kentucky, which have no statue of limitations for felony sex crimes, according to RAINN, the Rape, Abuse and Incest National Network.
+In the U.S., the statute of limitations for rape varies by state, including some, like Maryland and Kentucky, which have no statute of limitations for felony sex crimes, according to RAINN, the Rape, Abuse and Incest National Network.

 Japan also raised the legal age of consent, so that sexual intercourse with someone under 16 is now considered rape.
 For a long time, the country had one of the lowest age of consent among developed countries.
 Now, it is on par with a majority of states in the U.S.